lagartoxa/finances/README.md

 ```
 $ ./scripts/alembic.sh revision "XXX - My new migration"
 $ ./scripts/alembic.sh upgrade head
-... you may use any alembic options you need ...
+... you can use any alembic options has ...
 ```

 ## Naming the Migrations